sap-tutorials/abap-core-development/tutorials/abap-environment-gcts-byog/abap-environment-gcts-byog.md

 ### Create remote repository

-First, open your preferred Git provider and create a new repository; here, we are using Github.
+First, open your preferred Git provider and create a new repository; here, we are using `Github`.

 > IMPORTANT: Create a branch at the same time.
 In `Github`, adding a readme file will automatically create a main branch for the repository.
 >